 Are you aware that every pilot is at a different level and experience and takes years?

 Are you taking shorts to keep up with peer pressure?

 Note: Your paragliding instructor is the best judge in deciding if you can embark solo journey or things to improve upon.
 Listen to paragliding school and not anything personal.
-They all wish for your safety as most important.
-The idea is to build a strong foundation and enjoy paragliding flights till way 80 years of age.
+They all wish for your safety as the most important.
+The idea is to build a strong foundation and enjoy paragliding till way 80 years of age.
 There are no good pilots but only old pilots.
 This simply means paragliding safety is the most important concept in this sport and each pilot decides, for himself, the risks they will take.